About the BGHS band Program and Mr. Kappler

 The BGHS Band Program continues to flourish with a balanced band program focused on excellence in concert, jazz, and marching bands.
 It is centered on developing skills like leadership, teamwork, confidence, discipline, sustained work ethic, and musicianship within students so that they are well positioned for future endeavors in all aspects of life.

 These groups are the core part of a comprehensive music program at Buffalo Grove High School.
-They meet one period a day and receive academic credit.
+They meet every day for 45-80 minutes and receive academic credit.

 These groups perform at several concerts and festivals throughout the year including District 214 Concert and Symphonic Band Festivals, the Chicagoland Concert Band Festival and concerts at Pick-Staiger Theater on the campus of Northwestern University.